-- Detailed description of the community garden. - Detailed plan of the proposed healthy eating program and resident education. - With any partner(s) contributing service(s), the Applicant must sign and submit an MOU noting: - o Detailed service plan of the proposed healthy eating program and/or resident education. - o How the Applicant will track measurable benefits and outcomes for tenants, stating: 1) the outcomes to be measured; and 2) how these outcomes will be measured.
-Applicants will be required to provide results in annual reports to DCA for a period of not less than five years following the development's placed-in-service date. - o Budgeted cost of operating service(s) on an annual basis; and - o Source(s) of funds that will be used to operate service(s) on an annual basis, including commitments for operating subsidy.
+- Detailed description of the community garden. - Detailed plan of the proposed healthy eating program and resident education. - How the Applicant will track measurable benefits and outcomes for residents, stating: 1) the outcomes to be measured; and 2) how these outcomes will be measured.
+Applicants will be required to provide results in annual reports to DCA for a period of not less than five years following the development's placed-in-service date. - Estimated budgeted cost of operating service(s) on an annual basis. - Confirmation of which entity will pay for services. - If any partner(s) are contributing service(s), the Applicant must sign and submit an MOU, LOI, or service agreement, executed by both parties, that notes all items below: - o Identification of roles and responsibilities of all participating entities; - o Confirmation of which entity will compensate the service provider. - If the owner is partnering with an external service provider and an entity other than the Owner will compensate the provider, Applicant must provide an executed commitment letter that includes: - o Estimated budgeted cost of operating service(s) on an annual basis, and - o Commitment to fund the operating service(s) for a minimum of three (3) years.